Truly, something for everyone!

 Avondale Community Club, 59 Lakeshore Drive

 Christmas is an amazing time in Avondale Estates and the annual Tour of Homes and Holiday Market adds to the wonderful holiday spirit.
 The Tour of Homes features houses that have been sensitively restored or renovated to preserve the character of historic Avondale Estates.
-Trolleys will be back in town to transport guests to six of the City's most interesting homes from 3 to 8 p.m.
-Plus, from noon to 6 p.m., the Holiday Market at the club house will feature great gifts while the Market Café offers up delicious soups and hot apple cider.
+Trolleys transport guests to six of the City's most interesting homes from 3 to 8 p.m.
+Plus, from noon to 6 p.m., the Holiday Market at the club house features great gifts while the Market Café offers up delicious soups and hot apple cider.
 Browse jewelry, art, clothing, Christmas ornaments, delicious food items and more, and check family, teachers, neighbors and even your dog off your list.
-The Authors’ Corner includes City resident Mary Kay Andrews.
+Mingle with local writers at the Authors’ Corner.
 Mark your calendar for this warm and festive event!

-Beginning in November, Tour of Homes pre-sale tickets ($12) can be purchased at Avondale Estates City Hall, Finders Keepers Furniture, REAL Salon, and Seventeen Steps.
-Tickets ($15) will also be available at the Avondale Community Club on the day of the tour.
+Beginning in November, Tour of Homes pre-sale tickets can be purchased at Avondale Estates City Hall.
+Tickets are also available at the Avondale Community Club on the day of the tour.
 Please visit www.avondaletourofhomes.com

-for more information, and read about the event on pages 20-22 of the current City newsletter
+for more information, and read about the event in past fall issues of the City newsletter

 .
 For more information on the Holiday Market, please email firstname.lastname@example.org